-Crowns are indicated on teeth with more extensive decay or teeth that have had root canal treatment.
+Crowns are placed on teeth with more extensive decay or teeth that have had a root canal treatment.
 Crowns fit over the entire circumference of the tooth, providing support and a barrier for the healthy tooth structure underneath.

 All Porcelain Crowns in just one visit with CEREC – No Temporaries, No Second Appointments and No Messy Impressions

 What Can Patients Expect?

 Along with inlays and onlays, we also use the CEREC 3D computer system to make crowns in just one visit – about a 90 minute appointment.
 After the decay is removed and the tooth is prepared, the tooth and surrounding areas are scanned with a small 3D camera.
 The digital impression is more precise than traditional impressions.
 After a digital impression is captured, our dentists use computer software to design a custom crown that fits precisely over the healthy tooth structure.
 The crown is then milled from porcelain material, and tried in the mouth.
 Finally, the crown is cemented and the bite is adjusted.